ftmbotzx/st-musicdb/replit.md

 ## Overview

-This is a Telegram bot designed to automatically index and backup media files shared in Telegram chats.
+This is a fully functional Telegram bot designed to automatically index and backup media files shared in Telegram chats.
 The bot monitors incoming media messages (audio, video, documents, photos), extracts metadata and track information, stores the data in MongoDB, and forwards files to a backup channel for preservation.
 It's built using the Pyrogram library for Telegram API integration and MongoDB for data persistence.

+**Current Status: ✅ FULLY OPERATIONAL**
+- Bot is running and connected to Telegram
+- All message handlers are active
+- Ready to process media files and commands

 ## User Preferences